-And Christians reason that it’s okay that humans suffer, because God will reward us eternally in heaven, but what eternal reward do animals receive?
+And still other Christians reason that it’s okay that humans suffer, because God will reward us eternally in heaven, but what eternal reward awaits animals?

 Is God guilty of animal cruelty?

-But what his this animal done to offend God?
-Did they eat of the forbidden fruit?
-Does their suffering help to increase their faith?
-Or help them to experience the full extent of free will?
+Why?
+What his this innocent animal done to offend God?
+Did its ancestors partake of the forbidden fruit?
+Does its suffering help to increase its faith?
+Or help it to experience the full extent of free will?